dic-case-studies/casa6/readme.md

 2. __Utils Tool__ --- the standard CASA *uttool* (AKA *utils* or just *ut*), has been converted from a toolbox/grab bag **tool** to a **singleton object** called *ctsys* in CASAtools, e.g.:
     ```
-    In [1]: from CASAtools import ctsys
+    In [1]: from casatools import ctsys
     ```

 3. __ctsys.resolve( )__ --- a new member function was added to resolve the path to an data file based upon **CASADATA** path (as is done for `<type mustexist="true">path</type>`)